ChrisViljoen/github_accounts_explorer/README.md

 ```bash
 flutter run
 ```
-Note: Without a token, you'll be limited to 10 requests per hour for the Search API.
+Note: Without a token, you'll be limited to 10 requests per minute for the Search API.

 #### With GitHub Token (Recommended)
 1. Create a GitHub token: